John Wilson Special Collections

 The room also hosts strong collections in children's and English literature.

 A selection of items have been digitized and can be viewed online in The Gallery.
+Images from several of our oldest items can be seen in Portland State University's Medieval Portland project.

 Donors to The Library Foundation have generously helped Multnomah County Library expand these special collections and increase the exposure of these rare materials to the public.
 For more information about supporting these collections, contact Laura Fay at The Library Foundation.